saeedkhaki92/collaborative-filtering-for-yield-prediction/README.md

 ## Dimension of Input Data

-- X_inbred: The one-hot matrix of inbred ID with the dimension of `m`-by-`nb`, where `m` is the number of observations and `nb` is the number of inbreds.
+- X_inbred: The one-hot matrix of inbred ID with the dimension of `m-by-nb`, where `m` is the number of observations and `nb` is the number of inbreds.

+- X_tester: The one-hot matrix of tester ID with the dimension of `m-by-nt`, where `m` is the number of observations and `nt` is the number of inbreds.